learn-co-curriculum/dsc-standard-normal-distribution/README.md

 The standard score (more commonly referred to as a z-score) is a very useful statistic because it allows us to:
 1. Calculate the probability of a certain score occurring within a given normal distribution and
-2. Compare between two scores that are from different normal distributions.
+2. Compare two scores that are from different normal distributions.

 Any normal distribution can be converted to a standard normal distribution and vice versa using this
 equation:

 $$\Large z=\dfrac{x-\mu}{\sigma}$$

-Here, $x$ is an observation from the original normal distribution, $\mu$ is the mean and $\sigma$ is the standard deviation of original normal distribution.
+Here, $x$ is an observation from the original normal distribution, $\mu$ is the mean and $\sigma$ is the standard deviation of the original normal distribution.

 The standard normal distribution is sometimes called the $z$ distribution.
 A $z$ score always reflects the number of standard deviations above or below the mean.